 Al Pacino is one of America’s greatest living actors.
-He’s walked the boards in Richard the Third, he screamed in Jamie Foxx’s face in Any Given Sunday, and he was in a little film called The Godfather.
-No big deal, you probably haven't heard of it.
-If there’s anything that can stand shoulder to shoulder with his performances, it’s the all of the great Al Pacino stories.
+He’s walked the boards in Richard III, he screamed in Jamie Foxx’s face in Any Given Sunday, and he starred in The Godfather, often hailed as one of the most influential films of all time.
+If there’s anything that can stand shoulder-to-shoulder with his performances, it’s the numerous and fascinating Al Pacino stories.

-Like all great artists, Pacino is kind of a weirdo.
-These Al Pacino facts will definitively prove that he's been living the life of an aristocrat for longer than he can remember.
-From his longstanding feud with another Hollywood A-Lister, to the amount of money he charged fans to ride on a plane with him (hint: it’s the most expensive plane ticket you can ever buy), these Al Pacino life lessons will give you a new insight into his very strange lifestyle.
+These Al Pacino facts will definitively prove that the actor has been living the life of an aristocrat for longer than he can remember.
+From his longstanding feud with another Hollywood A-Lister to the amount of money he charged fans to ride on a plane with him, these Al Pacino life lessons will give you a new insight into his very strange lifestyle.

 He Can't Remember The '70s

-Is there anything cooler than a star who says that can't remember the era where they were making their best stuff?
-Bowie allegedly couldn't remember recording Station to Station, and Pacino says that most of the '70s are a wash.
+Is there anything cooler than a star who says they can't remember the era in which they were making their best material?
+Bowie allegedly couldn't remember recording Station to Station, and Pacino says that most of the '70s were a wash.

-While sitting down with Entertainment Weekly in 2015 he said: "Somebody even asked me about a couple of movies I had done in the '70s and asked me to talk about the '70s and I remember saying, ‘I don’t remember the '70s.
+While sitting down with Entertainment Weekly in 2015 he said, "Somebody even asked me about a couple of movies I had done in the '70s and asked me to talk about the '70s and I remember saying, ‘I don’t remember the '70s.
 I cannot recollect them.
-I have these moments I remember.
-Some of the movies I was in only because there were posters with my name on them."
-Do you think he was on the cocaine and red peppers diet?
+I have these moments I [remember some] of the movies I was in only because there were posters with my name on them."

 He Was Almost Fired From 'The Godfather'